 6. Stay Away From Caffeine: I know.
 I know.
 I can hear the cries of dismay.
 I LOVE my coffee as much as the next gal, but in this situation, you don’t want to give your heart a reason to beat any faster.
 Faster heart rate= more anxiety.
 Trust me.
 A warm drink is comforting, however.
 Try a decaf tea, hot cocoa (though beware sugar has a similar effect on some people as caffeine), apple cider, etc.

 7. Soft Music: I find playing some instrumental, worship music, or Christmas music this time of year can be uplifting to my mood.
 Choose something that is relaxing and enjoyable for you.
-Save the dance beats for another time though.
+Save the dance beats for another time.

 8. Lastly, Essential Oils: Another thing I was super skeptical of.
 I mean, they’re for nouveau-hippies, right?
 No, they’re awesome actually.
-Read up on brain chemistry and how the scents and their application to the skin can help with literally thousands of things.
+Read up on brain chemistry and how the scents and their application to the skin and diffusing them in the air can help with literally thousands of things.
 For anxiety and depression, I use Young Living Lavender, Joy, and sometimes a citrus such as Lemon or Citrus Fresh.
 I’m sure there are others too.
 Those are just the ones I use.